 This is a recipe that grew on me.
 The cookies go by two names in the US - "mandelbrot" meaning almond bread from European Jewry and "kamish" or "kamishbrot" from Ukraine.
 First learned it from my aunt, Geraline Morris, of Rochester, NY.
-Kept making it as an adult for Passover because I liked it.
-Then started playing with it.
-Best change was using olive oil as the fat, instead of neutral oil.
-With the (original) plain oil, the cookie was good.
+This version is specially for Passover, but it or a version made with flour can be eaten year round.
+I made them for years as I'd learned them.
+Then I started playing with the recipe.
+Best change was to use olive oil (instead of vegetable oil) as the fat.
+With the original, the cookie was good.
 With the olive oil, it went to a new level.
-Now it's a crumbly, delicious hybrid biscotto/shortbread.
-Also played with shapes.
-When I serve these now, people are delighted and surprised how good they are.
+Now it's a crumbly, delicious hybrid of biscotti and shortbread.
+Also played with shapes...see Steps 8-10 for details.
+When I serve these, people are surprised and delighted with how good they are (I know, I know...Passover desserts often set a low bar).
 And I remember my aunt and family Seders when growing up. —Nancy

 extra virgin olive oil

 oil to grease cookie sheets & soup spoon

 - Jam topping (optional)

 jam (your choice, or more than one)

 - Heat oven to 350F

 - Serve as Seder dessert.
-Or during the week of Passover, with wine or coffee.
+Or during the week of Passover, with wine, coffee or tea.

 - ALTERNATE 1: with jam topping.
 Bake first time ONLY 10 minutes.
 Remove from oven.
 Using an oiled large spoon, make a trench down the center of each log.
 Spread the jam in the trench.
 Dust with cinnamon & sugar.
 Return to oven and bake ANOTHER 30 minutes.
 Cool.
 Cut across the jam to make individual cookies.